On the central levels problem: Preliminaries

 We distinguish four types of chains depending on whether~$u_0$ and~$u_h$, i.e., the first and last valleys in~\eqref{eq:C}, are empty or not.
 These chain types are denoted by $[--]$, $[+-]$, $[++]$, and $[-+]$, where the first symbol is $-$ if $u_0=\varepsilon$ and $+$ otherwise, and the second symbol is $-$ if $u_h=\varepsilon$ and $+$ otherwise.
+For example, the chain in Figure~\ref{fig:paren} is a $[-+]$-chain.
 We also use the symbol~$?$ in these type specifications if we do not know whether a valley is empty or not.
-For example, the chain shown in Figure~\ref{fig:paren} is $C={*}{*}{*}{*}{*}01{*}01{*}010011{*}{*}{*}01$ and it is a $[-+]$-chain.
 Note that there is no $[--]$-chain in~$Q_n$ of length~$h=1$ unless $n=1$.